• Skip to primary navigation

 2. Add the dates and 1 2/3 cups water to a small saucepan.
 Bring to a boil and simmer briskly for 10 minutes.
 Turn off the heat (do not drain), beat with a fork until you have a paste, and let cool.

-Pour the mixture into the pan.
-Using a large, flat spatula (the kind of lifting, not stirring), press the spatula down on the mixture to compact it into one even layer.
+Step 4: Pour the mixture into the pan.
+Using a spatula, press the spatula down on the mixture to compact it into one even layer.
 The more you press down, the neater they’ll slice.

 vegan breakfast bars on parchment paper on a wooden cutting board on a wooden table with a white baking dish in the background